COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

 We compare mean pooling and concat pooling to evaluate their impact on IMU representation learning.
 Mean pooling compresses features by averaging across all sensor channels, while concat pooling preserves channel-wise distinctions by concatenating the features from each channel.
 For this ablation study, we use MOMENT-small as the IMU student model, as it provides built-in support for both pooling methods.
 In contrast, Mantis is designed with concat pooling as its default architecture, making it less straightforward to modify for this comparison.

 Table \ref{tab:pooling} shows that concat pooling consistently outperforms mean pooling across all datasets.
-On Ego4D, it improves Acc@1 by 1.82\%, while on EgoExo4D, the gain is 0.98\%.
-The most significant improvement is observed on MMEA, where Acc@1 increases by 6.84\%, indicating that maintaining per-channel information is especially beneficial for this dataset.
+On Ego4D, it improves A@1 by 1.82\%, while on EgoExo4D, the gain is 0.98\%.
+The most significant improvement is observed on MMEA, where A@1 increases by 6.84\%, indicating that maintaining per-channel information is especially beneficial for this dataset.
 These results suggest that mean pooling overly compresses features, leading to information loss, while concat pooling retains richer representations, enhancing classification accuracy.
 Given its superior performance across all datasets, we adopt concat pooling as the default method in our framework, as discussed in Section \ref{sec:training}.

-\subsubsection{Distillation Methods}
+\subsubsection{Distillation Methods.}

-To assess the effectiveness of our distillation strategy, we compare our strategy against two other distillation methods.
+To empirically validate the theoretical analysis presented in Section \ref{sec:theoretical_diff}, we compare our strategy against two representative baseline methods.

-(1) L2 Distance Minimization \cite{DBLP:journals/corr/RomeroBKCGB14}: L2 distance minimization directly aligns the student and teacher representations by minimizing the squared L2 distance between the IMU student embedding \(z_{xi}\) and the video teacher embedding \(z_{vi}\) for an identical paired video-IMU sample (\(v_i, x_i\)).
+(1) L2 Distance Minimization ~\cite{DBLP:journals/corr/RomeroBKCGB14}: L2 distance minimization directly aligns the student and teacher representations by minimizing the squared L2 distance between the IMU student embedding \(z_{xi}\) and the video teacher embedding \(z_{vi}\) for an identical paired video-IMU sample (\(v_i, x_i\)).
 This method assumes that the feature spaces of different modalities are inherently aligned.
 As a result, L2 minimization can lead to suboptimal feature alignment.

 (2) InfoNCE-based Contrastive Learning: InfoNCE optimizes the student encoder by maximizing the similarity between positive video-IMU pairs while minimizing similarity with randomly sampled negative instances.
-While effective in learning discriminative features, this method treats all negative samples equally, potentially misclassifying semantically similar negatives as incorrect, which limits its adaptability in cross-modal distillation.
+As discussed in Section~\ref{sec:theoretical_diff}, this formulation corresponds to the ``hard'' contrastive objective, which imposes a one-hot target distribution.
+While effective in learning discriminative features, this method treats all negative samples equally, potentially misclassifying semantically similar negatives, which limits its adaptability in cross-modal distillation.